Interview Teams Clause Samples

 Interview Teams.
 District-directed curriculum development and adoption unless otherwise agreed.

 Interview Teams.
-4.1 In the process of hiring new employees and/or administrators, the District may invite present employees to assist with the interviewing process, allowing input to the administrator responsible for making the selection.
-Whenever possible these employees may include, but not be limited to, employees from the building or from the grade group or department for which the employee is being hired.
+In the process of hiring new teachers and/or administrators, the District will make a sincere effort to include present employees to assist with the interviewing process, allowing input to the administrator responsible for making the recommendation.
+Whenever possible, these employees will include, but not be limited to, employees from the building, or from the grade group, or department for which the employee is being hired.
+During non-contract periods, the same sincere effort will be made.

 Interview Teams.
 Supervisors are encouraged to utilize the unit classification representative for all bargaining unit position interview teams.
 Supervisors and a Human Resources administrator may determine that there is a reasonable need to utilize a member in good standing other than the unit classification representative and reasons shall be communicated to the Association President prior to the interview process-taking place.